Why Modern Home Economics?

 I like to think that reality TV shows about subsistence living in remote places and people prepping for the end of the world are popular because it’s fascinating to watch others display skills we likely don’t have to survive extreme situations.
-You may not want or know how to hunt a bear for food, but could you survive a job loss or extended power outage?
+But thinking about it, why would we not want to have similar skills?
+You may not want or know how to hunt for food, but could you survive a job loss or extended power outage?
 How about the basics of living in an environmentally-friendly and frugal way?
 Can you mend your clothing or cook from scratch?
 How about cleaning and maintaining your home or following a budget?

 In previous generations, many of these basic life skills were taught in school home economics classes, if not at home.
 I can’t tell you how sad it is to hear a mother complain that “It’s too expensive to eat healthy” and then bypass a ton of nutritious, inexpensive food for ultra-processed non-food with little to no real nutritional value.
 Or let’s talk about how we have become a throw-away society because no one takes the time to maintain or mend their belongings.